greptileai/greptile-vscode/README.md

 - Sometimes when reauthenticating with the `Onboard AI: Login` command, a timeout error pops up.
 You can (usually) ignore this.
 - Do not log out, you won't be able to log back in lol.
 Edit: Actually you can, but you'll have to do it via `Accounts`, similar to sign out.
 - Also, if you log out, you will not be prompted to log back in and will receive errors when trying to execute basic commands.
+- If you already have a command mapped to `Cmd+L`, the keybinding may not function properly.